 The Louisiana system, sometimes called the "Cajun Primary," eliminates the primary election altogether.
 Instead, all candidates, regardless of party affiliation, run on the same ballot in November.
 If a candidate receives more than half of the votes, that candidate is elected.
 If no candidate wins with a majority, the top two vote-getters face off in a December runoff election.
 Qualified absentee voters receive a ballot for the November election and a ranked ballot for the December runoff, so that they can vote as normal in the general election and then have their ranked ballot count for whichever runoff candidate they ranked highest in the runoff election.

-This system mirrors a nonpartisan runoff election process used in many local elections, except with the use of party labels.
-Although Louisiana law refers to the election in November as the "primary" and the December runoff as the "general" election, the November election takes place on the federally mandated Election Day, and most candidates win office by receiving a majority vote in that election, so it is best understood as a general election, with the December election as a contingent runoff.
+Although Louisiana law refers to the election in November as the "primary" and the December runoff as the "general" election, the November election takes place on the federally mandated Election Day and most candidates win office by receiving a majority vote in that election, so it is best understood as a general election, with the December election as a contingent runoff.

 The Louisiana system is sometimes mistakenly equated with the Top Two system, but holding the first election in November and electing any candidate with more than 50% of the vote in that election makes it sufficiently distinct that it should not be understood as a mere variant of Top Two.